 Q: Do you provide recipes?

 A: We love providing recipes with every newsletter.
+We try to give you some basic information about your produce as well as some ideas and specific recipies in the "Produce Notes & Recipes" section of our newsletter.
 Our recipes focus on the new and unusual foods in that week’s box.
-We hope to post our recipes on-line soon, but in the meantime, some of our members have found it very useful to keep a binder or folder of our newsletters as an ever growing recipe book by Singing Frogs Farm!
+Some of our members have found it very useful to keep a binder or folder of our newsletters as an ever growing recipe book by Singing Frogs Farm!